symfony/symfony-docs/_build/maintainer_guide.rst

 it's a typo, a small change or an obvious error.

 If a PR contains lots of commits, there's no need to ask the contributor to squash them.
 The ``gh`` tool does that automatically.
-The only exception is when commits are made by more than one person. ``gh`` can't squash that, so it's better to ask to the original contributor.
+The only exceptions are when commits are made by more than one person and when there's a merge commit.
+``gh`` can't squash commits in those cases, so it's better to ask to the original contributor.

 .. code-block:: terminal